sourceryinstitute/OpenCoarrays/GETTING_STARTED.md

   $ cafrun -np 4 ./sum_image_numbers
   Test passed.

-where "4" is the number of images you want to use.
+where "4" is the number of images to be launched at program star-up.

 ### <a name="advancedworkflow">Sample advanced workflows</a> ###